Tips for Treating the Flu

 What Is the Flu?

-People at high risk for serious complications from the flu include children younger than 5 years old, pregnant women, people with asthma, and those with weakened immune systems.
-If they get the flu and their symptoms are reported within the first 2 days of the illness, a doctor might prescribe an antiviral medicine.
+If they report flu symptoms within the first 2 days of the illness, a doctor might prescribe an antiviral medicine.
 But these medicines usually only shorten the course of the infection by 1 or 2 days.

 How Can I Help My Child?